-“If you are dead certain that they will without a doubt kill either Sabé or the Queen without your intervention, of course you must act-failure to protect Sabé in such a situation would make them suspicious.
+“If you are dead certain that they will without a doubt kill either Sabé or the Queen without your intervention, of course you must act-obviously they'll know Sabé isn't the Queen if you don't do the same for her.
 Not a second before.
 Do you understand?”

 Saché could give no response.
-To assume that was what they wouldn’t do seemed to her dangerous.
+To assume that was what they wouldn’t do seemed too dangerous.
 But Yané said for her, “We understand.”

 Saché couldn’t believe what she was hearing.
 She didn’t have to look at Yané to know she was equally upset.
-“Surely she does not mean to separate the two of us from her, as well as Sabé!
+“Surely she doesn't mean to separate the two of us from her, as well as Sabé!
 We’re her three fighters!”

 “Of course I don’t, but even so-”

-“When they lead us out of Theed, just after we’re outside the walls, Captain Panaka will create a distraction-I don’t know exactly what he’ll do-and you are at that point to make your escape.
-Then you are to gather as many of the other eight as you can-Losté, Ené, and Ardré have already been sent to the outskirts of the city with instructions to meet up with you, and you are to fight against the Federation in any way you can.”
+“When they lead us out of Theed, just after we’re outside the walls, Captain Panaka will create a distraction-I don’t know exactly what he’ll do-and at that point you two make your escape.
+Then you gather as many of the other eight as you can-Losté, Ené, and Ardré have already been sent to the outskirts of the city with instructions to meet up with you, and you are to fight against the Federation in any way you can.”